 Creating Contact Groups from a list of e-mail addresses: If you have a list of e-mail addresses that you would like to have in a single Contact Group, and you do not already have a Contact created for each member, you can paste those addresses into a single Contact Group.
 First, copy the list of e-mail addresses you want to create a group with (select the text with the list of e-mail addresses, go to the Edit menu, and select Copy).
 From Google Contacts, click New Group in the left column.
 Enter the name of the group you want to create and click OK.
 The new group will appear in the left column.
 Click on the name of the new group you just created.
 Click on the Add to button (it looks like a person with a plus sign).
 A small text box will appear.
 Paste (go to the Edit menu and select Paste) the list of e-mail addresses that you want to create the group with.
 Click Add at the bottom of the text box.
 The e-mail addresses will appear as contacts in your Contact Group.
 You can add additional members to your existing Contact Groups from a list of e-mail addresses using the same method.

-To set up the Mail app on an iOS device (running iOS 6) with your Saint Mary's Google Apps account: Detailed steps provided by Google can be found here, but if you're comfortable setting up your iOS device with minimal instruction, please try the following:
+To set up the Mail app on an iOS device (running iOS 6, iOS 7, or iOS 8) with your Saint Mary's Google Apps account: Detailed steps provided by Google can be found here, but if you're comfortable setting up your iOS device with minimal instruction, please try the following:

 - On your iOS device, go to Settings, then Mail, Contacts, Calendars, and select Add Account...